manjunath-satyamurthy/Neural-Networks-GUI/README.md

 Using the figure
 [\[fig:system\_architecture\]](images/system_architecture){reference-type="ref"
-reference="fig:system_architecture"} the flow of the process in this architecture is explained with an example action of an end user clicking on the start training button on the client side.
+reference="fig:system_architecture") the flow of the process in this architecture is explained with an example action of an end user clicking on the start training button on the client side.
 This particular example is chosen as this process involves the entire system and hence the flow